-Watermelon are available during summer season.
-They are cool in potency and eating them helps to reduce the heat inside body.
+Watermelon are available during the summer season.
+They are cool in potency and eating them helps to reduce the heat inside the body.
 Eating watermelon helps to replenish the electrolytes which we lose through sweating.
 It also hydrates body and quenches the thirst.
 This fruit is fat free but helps in energy production.
-Watermelon is cooling, diuretic and nutritious.
-It is good for heart, brain, urinary system and digestive system.
-Watermelon is helpful in many health ailments that occur during summer season like burning sensation in urine, burning sensations in whole body, excessive thirst, fevers, irritability, summer heat, sunstroke UTI (urinary tract infection) etc.
+Watermelon is a cooling, diuretic and nutritious.
+It is good for the heart, brain, urinary system and digestive system.
+Watermelon is helpful in many health ailments that occur during the summer season like burning sensation in urine, burning sensations in the whole body, excessive thirst, fevers, irritability, summer heat, sunstroke UTI (urinary tract infection), etc.

 There are several benefits of eating watermelon.
 Few of them are given below.

-- It quenches the thirst and balances pitta inside body.
-Excess pitta inside body is responsible for burning sensation.
+- It quenches the thirst and balances Pitta inside the body.
+Excess Pitta inside the body is responsible for burning sensation.

-- It regulates the acid-base balance inside body.
+- It regulates the acid-base balance inside the body.